Trousdale Turner Correctional Center: History

 Between its opening in January 2016 and May, an inmate was stabbed on February 26 when an officer left a housing unit unattended, the facility's newly-appointed warden resigned by early March without explanation, a TDOC official formally complained that CCA officers had no control over the prisoners, the entire facility unexpectedly halted taking new state inmates because of these "growing pains", and an officer was assaulted.

 On September 6, 2017 an officer was assaulted in E Unit by an inmate high on methamphetamine.
 The inmate used a homemade weapon to stab the officer multiple times.
-The officer was unable to escape the attack, which resulted in the inmates in his pod to come to his aid.
+The officer was unable to escape the attack, which resulted in the inmates in his pod coming to his aid.

+On December 6, 2018 inmate Ross Anderson committed suicide inside of his cell.

 On June 15, 2019 at approximately 3:00 P.M.
 CDT an inmate was found deceased in his cell during count.
 Further investigation revealed the inmate had been in an altercation with another inmate.

 On August 30, 2019 an inmate in W unit attacked and sexually assaulted a mental health staff member.
 The staff member was flown to Vanderbilt Medical Center for treatment, however, the attack resulted in a loss of vision for that staff member.
 The matter is currently under investigation.

 On January 25, 2020 a protective custody inmate was fatally stabbed by another inmate in the segregation unit.

-on December 17, 2020 an inmate was fatally wounded by his cellmate while being house in the segregation unit.
+on December 17, 2020 an inmate was fatally wounded by his cellmate while being housed in the segregation unit.

 In 2020, an outbreak of COVID 19 at the Trousdale Turner Correctional Center made Trousdale County the county with the highest per capita infection rate in the United States in early May.
 As of May 8, 1,284 prisoners at Trousdale had tested positive for the coronavirus, as had 50 employees and contractors at the facility.
 By August, three infected prisoners had died and a total of 1,379 prisoners had been infected.

 With the various issues inside the facility and the recent events of COVID-19, the warden has decided to place the facility under lockdown till further notice.

+In February 2021, inmate Terry Childress was murdered at the facility, the family won a $10 million settlement in February 2022.